hantaeha/pubg_super_winner_prediction/README.md

 ### 1. PGIS_Prediction_Model_W5.h5
 This model aimed to predict the winner of the PGI.S Weekly Final Week6.
-It was created based on the results until PGI.S Week5.
+It was created based on the results until PGI.S Week5('Super Rule' games Only).
-Rank Decision, Bottom 16, Weekly Final data used('Super Rule' games Only).
 272 data used.
 30,000 epochs completed.